Ted Williams: Awards and recognition

-On November 18, 1991, President George H. W. Bush presented Williams with the Presidential Medal of Freedom, the highest civilian award in the US.
+On November 18, 1991, President George H. W. Bush presented Williams with the Presidential Medal of Freedom, the highest civilian award in the United States.

 The Ted Williams Tunnel in Boston, Massachusetts, carrying 1.6 mi of the final 2.3 miles of Interstate 90 under Boston Harbor, opened in December 1995, and Ted Williams Parkway (California State Route 56) in San Diego County, California, opened in 1992, were named in his honor while he was still alive.
 In 2016, the major league San Diego Padres inducted Williams into their hall of fame for his contributions to baseball in San Diego.

+Outside Fenway Park, there are two statues honoring Williams.
+The first was unveiled in 2004, depicting him placing his cap on the head of a young boy.
+The second was The Teammates statue, unveiled in 2010, where he is depicted alongside teammates and friends Bobby Doerr, Dom DiMaggio, and Johnny Pesky.

 The Tampa Bay Rays home field, Tropicana Field, installed the Ted Williams Museum (formerly in Hernando, Florida, 1994–2006) behind the left field fence.
 From the Tampa Bay Rays website: "The Ted Williams Museum and Hitters Hall of Fame brings a special element to the Tropicana Field.
 Fans can view an array of different artifacts and pictures of the 'Greatest hitter that ever lived.'
-These memorable displays range from Ted Williams's days in the military through his professional playing career.
+These memorable displays range from Ted Williams' days in the military through his professional playing career.
 This museum is dedicated to some of the greatest players to ever 'lace 'em up,' including Willie Mays, Joe DiMaggio, Mickey Mantle, Roger Maris."

 In 2013, the Bob Feller Act of Valor Award honored Williams as one of 37 Baseball Hall of Fame members for his service in the United States Marine Corps during World War II.